 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse call line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter K936 in the search box to learn more about "Sleep Problems in Babies: Care Instructions."
+Enter K936 in the search box to learn more about "Sleep Problems in Babies: Care Instructions".

-Current as of:
+Current as of: September 20, 2021